 It is necessary to define deliverables and milestones.
 You should be able to define your comprehensive testing plan, testing cases, and metrics for your product.

-It is interesting to note how a range of factors that can affect these parameters.
+It is interesting to note that a range of factors can affect these parameters.
 For instance, effective project management and domain expertise can ensure the achievement of test planning and execution efficiency optimally.

 To achieve higher error discovery rates and lower defect rejection rates, one cannot question the importance of professionals.
 These people are technically proficient and possess adequate domain knowledge and exposure to automate efficiently and handle unforeseen test scenarios.